Bite Back 2030 Privacy Notice for Children

 If we need to, we will ask you or your parent/guardian if it’s OK to use information about you (this is called asking for your ‘consent’).
-If, after this, you change your mind and don’t want us to use your information at any time, you or your parent/guardian can let us know (this is called ‘withdrawing your consent’) and we will delete your information straight away.
+If, after this, you change your mind and don’t want us to use this information at any time, you or your parent/guardian can let us know (this is called ‘withdrawing your consent’) and we will stop using the information and delete it straight away.
 To do this you can talk to us (see below) or ask your parent/guardian for help.

 When you first use this website, a message will appear that asks you about your cookie choices.
 This is so we can ask you or your parent/guardian if it’s OK for us to use a computer tool called ‘cookies’ (not something you can eat, unfortunately!).
 With help from other businesses, we use this tool to:

 - see if our advertising works